uqcybersquad/constitution/constitution.md

 **25b.** The Management Committee may enter into agreements with the School to receive funding.

-**25c.** The Management Committee may invite any staff member of UQ Cyber to their meetings.
+**25c.** The Management Committee may invite any staff member of UQ Cyber to Management Committee meetings.
+Staff members invited in this way shall not be able to vote under section 13g unless they are also a member of the Management Committee.

 ## Part Twenty-Six: Transition of Management Committee